LinuxCafeFederation/awesome-gnu-linux-gaming/README.md

 ### Why not just contribute to the Arch wiki?

-Because the Arch wiki does not get enough attention.
-I did contribute in the Arch wiki, but I realised that not many people look into it.
+I am aware of the [Arch wiki / Gaming](https://wiki.archlinux.org/index.php/Gaming) page, but despite the Arch wiki having constant attention, it is not a place where people take the time to look in.
+I did contribute in the Arch wiki, but I realised that not many people look into it, so I did not bother.
 [Here is an example in Reddit](https://www.reddit.com/r/linux_gaming/comments/fyuqc7/a_fantastic_amd_gpu_gui_software_for_linux/fn2723y?utm_source=share&utm_medium=web2x) of a person recently discovering [CoreCtrl](), when it was mentioned in the [Arch wiki](https://wiki.archlinux.org/index.php/AMDGPU#GUI_tools) a couple of months ago.

 #### Why not just promote it then?